 Picking the correct climbing shoes depends on your skill level and feature preferences.
 There are three types of shoes to pick from; Neutral, Moderate, and Aggressive.

 In this post, we’ll tell you how to pick the correct type of hiking shoe.
 We’ll also cover sizing, material, and other options.
 Keep reading, as you’re definitely not going to want to miss this!

 What do You Need to Look for When Buying Hiking Shoes?

-You also want your shoes to be able to provide sufficient support and traction so you do not easily slip and hurt yourself.
-Turning your ankle while you are hiking alone can put you in terrible danger, so you would definitely want to avoid that as much as possible.
+You also want your shoes to be able to provide sufficient support and traction, so you do not easily slip and hurt yourself.
+For example, turning your ankle while you are hiking alone can put you in terrible danger, so you would definitely want to avoid that as much as possible.

 Finally, you will want to get something that is lightweight.
 After making a few thousand steps, you will start feeling the drain, and you want your boots to be as light as possible.
 This can spell the difference between tanking out halfway and getting to the end of the trail.

 What is the Difference Between Hiking Shoes and Boots?

 Hiking shoes are generally designed for hiking/trekking in dryer conditions where the terrain is not extreme.
 The reason for this is because they are softer, more flexible, and mostly lighter in weight.
 Hiking boots, on the other hand, are more rugged because they are designed for rougher hikes.
 They have thick soles and possess higher cuts meant to provide extra support.
 Boots are said to be for beginners who have yet to develop their footing on challenging terrains.